ioBroker/ioBroker.knx/README.md

 this is normally port 3671

 ### phys.
 EIB Adress
-fill in free phys. address corresponding to your KNX-architecture
+fill in free phys. address corresponding to your KNX-architecture, !!!
+BUT NOT the same like your KNX Gateway has !!!

 ### Upload knxproj
 here you can upload your ETS Export in "knxproj" format.